-In 2022 we sustained strong overall performance against our key performance indicators.
-We exceeded our timescale targets at most stages of our case-handling process, and exceeded our target for the proportion of complaints we settled.
-We did not quite meet our target for the proportion of complaints closed within six months of receipt, but we closed over 2,800 complaints (our highest ever number), and in addition we completed our review of a complaint from a large group of students at a single provider.
-The number of complaints we received rose for the sixth consecutive year.
-We have continued to develop our casework processes and to further embed kindness in our work to support students in using our service.
-We have maintained a strong focus on equality, diversity and inclusion.
-We have developed our IT infrastructure to achieve greater integration of our systems and further support efficient casework.
-Our achievements despite the continuing challenging context are testament to the hard work, commitment and resilience of our staff and our ongoing focus on efficiency as part of providing a high-quality service.
+In 2023 we sustained strong performance against our key performance indicators.
+We met or exceeded our timescale targets at all stages of our case-handling process, including closing 75% of cases within six months of receipt, and exceeded our target for the proportion of complaints we settle.
+We closed 3,352 complaints, significantly more than ever before.
+The number of complaints we received rose for the seventh consecutive year, exceeding 3,000 for the first time.
+We continued to develop our casework processes as well as to support students in using our service.
+We maintained a strong focus on equality, diversity and inclusion, listening to different students' experiences and looking at what more we can learn and share from our casework as well as further refining our approach to recruitment.
+We introduced new IT infrastructure to achieve greater integration of our systems and further support efficient casework.
+Our achievements despite the continuing challenging context are testament to the hard work, commitment and skill of our staff and our ongoing focus on efficiency as part of providing a high-quality service.

 We continued to share learning from complaints to promote good practice in the sector.
-Alongside our online good practice and outreach work, we restarted in-person visits to providers and student representative bodies that we had paused during the pandemic.
-We maintained a high level of outreach and engagement with students and student bodies and with providers across the full range of our membership.
+We maintained a high level of online and in-person outreach and engagement with students and student bodies and with providers across the full range of our membership, and promoted good practice through our outreach work and through published information and guidance.